PrairieLearn/PrairieLearn/docs/assessment.md

 ## Question scoring details for `Homework` assessments

 This section describes in detail how repeated attempts are scored for `Homework` questions, assuming that the question has `autoPoints`.
 See [Question points for `Homework` assessments](#question-points-for-homework-assessments) for a high-level overview.
+Scoring for `manualPoints` is handled separately.

 The two important question configuration settings are: